 The pilot was an action research project.
 Those involved in the project defined the 'problem', developed the intervention as the possible solution to the 'problem', and collected data as part of the intervention.
-As part of this process, ethical principles for the project were discussed and agreed.
-One of the components of the action research spiral is observation and reflection, and through this learning, an intervention can be modified (Cohen et al. 2007).
+As part of this process, ethical principles for the project were discussed and agreed upon.
+One of the components of the action research spiralis observation and reflection, and through this learning, an intervention can be modified (Cohen et al. 2007).
 Action research aims to improve practice and can be an important tool for change.

 Data collection was done through an assessment form when the outreach worker met with the person on the street.
-The form was developed collaboratively by the steering group, drawing on the expertise in the group in areas such as such as cultural competency, the Polish language, Hepatitis C and alcohol interventions.
-The form served two purposes, first as a tool for the assessment of needs for of this cohort, and second, as a support for the intervention by providing opportunities for harm reduction and sign posting to services.
+The form was developed collaboratively by the steering group, drawing on the expertise of the group in areas such as cultural competency, the Polish language, Hepatitis C and alcohol interventions.
+The form servedtwo purposes, first as a tool for the assessment of the needs of this cohort, and second, as a support for the intervention by providing opportunities for harm reduction and signposting to services.
 The first section addressed consent, confidentiality, and data protection.
 The second section asked social demographic questions about gender, children, preferred language and living situation.
 The third section asked questions about Hepatitis C testing and treatment.
-The fourth section asked about current use of substances, which included the AUDIT-C assessment.
-The form was available in English and Polish.
+The fourth section asked about the current use of substances, which included the AUDIT-C assessment.
+The form was available in Englishand Polish.